-Fortunately, here at Not In The Guidebooks, we’ve sought out some of the very best local experiences for the ultimate holiday in Lapland, and collated them here to help get you inspired for your Lappish trip in the winter of 2021 and 2022.
+Fortunately, here at Not In The Guidebooks, we’ve sought out some of the very best local experiences for the ultimate holiday in Lapland, and collated them here to help get you inspired for your Lapland adventure in the winter of 2021 and 2022.

 You can’t talk about essential, authentic Lapland experiences (especially in winter) without touching on nature’s most famous, and most spectacular, light show.
 On this snowshoe trek with a difference, you’ll head out into the still, quiet pine forest, the trees only illuminated by the stars and moon, in search of the aurora borealis.

 Your guide will take you deep into the wilderness at the most ideal time for spotting the lights, and as you wait for them to appear you can take shelter in a hut equipped with a campfire, warming your bones with hot drinks and snacks in what feels like total isolation from the rest of the world.